giovannamoeller/giovannamoeller/README.md

 ## About Me
 Hey there!
 I’m Giovanna Moeller, 21 years old, currently living in Brazil.

 I am a computer technician graduated from "CTI - Colégio Técnico Industrial” in 2019.
-Currently, I am a graduate student in Information Systems at UNESP - Estual University (Bauru, São Paulo).
+Currently, I am a graduate student in Information Systems at São Paulo State University (UNESP, Universidade Estadual Paulista "Júlio de Mesquita Filho") in Bauru, São Paulo.

 A software developer who is also passionate about user interface design.